Tsangares/voteIOTA/README.md

 # Context

-Currently in the United States the Postmaster of the U.S. Postal Service has been appointed by Donald Trump to [Louis DeJoy](https://www.cbsnews.com/news/louis-dejoy-trump-republican-donor-usps/).
-In his first acts he has removed worker overtime and [decomissioned 671 high-volume sorting machines](https://www.washingtontimes.com/news/2020/aug/21/dejoy-usps-not-return-decommissioned-sorting/).
+Currently in the United States the Postmaster of the U.S. Postal Service has been reappointed by [Donald Trump](https://youtu.be/MGB0N-0o6Do) to [Louis DeJoy](https://www.cbsnews.com/news/louis-dejoy-trump-republican-donor-usps/).
+In Louis DeJoy's first acts he has [removed the majority of worker overtime](https://www.cnn.com/2020/08/24/politics/usps-dejoy-misleading-testimony-overtime-fact-check/index.html) and [decomissioned 671 high-volume sorting machines](https://www.washingtontimes.com/news/2020/aug/21/dejoy-usps-not-return-decommissioned-sorting/).
 Because of the upcoming election and also coronavirus, it is expected to have a lot of mail-in voting.
-There is worry that the U.S. Postal service will be unfit to correctly process the ballots.
+[There is worry](https://youtu.be/MGB0N-0o6Do) that the U.S. Postal service will be unfit to correctly process the ballots.

 # Purpose